profcorey/qlaireio.github.io/README.md

 It is an open source chatbot with a publicly available git repository: to be added here.

-For questions or comments about Qlaire, please contact Dr. Corey Leong at https://github.com/profcorey.
+For questions or comments about Qlaire, please contact [Dr. Corey Leong](https://github.com/profcorey).
 ---
 Recent Release
 Qlaire-04: tba